Sleep Training According to Babywise (Baby Wise)

 My personal view on what sleep training according to Babywise has basically been that you need to figure it out for yourself.
 Find a sleep training method that works for you and go with it.
 As far as baby sleep guides go, Baby Wise does not walk you through exactly how to sleep train your baby.

 This is a beauty of Babywise.
-The Babywise sleep training book is a book that tells you what to do when the exact how matters and let’s you make the decision on the “how” when the exact method does not matter.
+The Babywise sleep training book is a book that tells you what to do when the exact how matters and lets you make the decision on the “how” when the exact method does not matter.
 Babywise is Parent Directed (PDF).
+This means the intention behind Babywise is that the parent can and should decide what is best for their individual child.

-You know from reading On Becoming Baby Wise that you want your baby to be able to fall asleep on his own.
+You know from reading Babywise Sleep Solutions that you want your baby to be able to fall asleep on his own.
 Yes, you really need your baby to be able to fall asleep independently to establish solid sleep habits.
 You understand the reasoning of why it is good for a baby to learn to self-soothe once you read the book.
 This skill is necessary to move toward your baby being able to sleep through the night.

-You also know that Gary Ezzo and Robert Bucknam say it might take some crying to achieve this self-soothing capability.
+You also know that Gary Ezzo, author of Preparation for Parenting (and co-author of Babywise) says it might take some crying to achieve this self-soothing capability.
 But there is no step-by-step program outlined in the Babywise method about how to teach to self-soothe.

 Contrary to popular Babywise controversy floating around the internet, Babywise does not say to leave your baby in the crib to cry and scream indefinitely.